 Check out these NHTSA crash statistics from 2013:

-- 6 percent of traffic fatalities were causes by rear-end collisions
+- 6 percent of traffic fatalities were caused by rear-end collisions

-- 32 percent of all crashes resulting injuries and property damage were rear-end collisions
+- 32 percent of all crashes resulting in injuries and property damage were rear-end collisions

 Even if you manage to avoid a rear-end collision, following too closely increases risk in other ways.
 For instance: